Metatavu/enfuser-ngsi/README.md

 Limitations
 ===========

 Server does not fully implement whole specification.
-Implementation does not support data modification, subscriptions or registrations.
+Implementation does not support data modification, types, notifications, subscriptions, registrations or batch operations.

 There are also number of limitations in specific methods: